rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 # What is Pwn Adventure?

 By discovering the videos from [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w/featured), I landed on his series of videos about "[Pwn Adventure 3: Pwnie Island](https://www.pwnadventure.com/)".
 This is a video game created by Vector 35 for the Ghost in the Shellcode CTF that took place in 2015.
-This MMORPG is intentionally vulnerable, replacing classical quests with exploits, featuring network communications tampering with the game server, and reverse engineering techniques againt the game client.
+This MMORPG is intentionally vulnerable, replacing classical quests with exploits, featuring network communications tampering with the game server, and reverse engineering techniques against the game client.

-Since video game is not a prevalent hacking category among the CTF competitions or the existing training platforms, I was curious to see how many flags I would be able to find by playing this game myself.
+Since video game is not a prevalent hacking category among the CTF competitions nor the existing training platforms, I was curious to see how many flags I would be able to find by playing this game myself.

 The game client is available on Linux and Windows systems.
 I chose the Windows version for two reasons:
-- Nowadays, all PC video games are more common on Windows systems rather than on Linux systems;
+- Nowadays, PC video games are more common on Windows systems than on Linux systems;
 - LiveOverflow leveraged the Linux game client for his walkthrough, and I wanted to adopt a different approach.

 # Setup and tools

 After installing the Windows game client, we will need to set up our own private game server, since the public ones do not exist anymore (and even if they did, this would be a nightmare to mess with the server at the same time as other hackers).
-In addition to that, we will need tools for the client and the server communications analysis.
+In addition to that, we will need tools for the client and the server communication analysis.

 ## Private server